 In 1988, Whitbread and BP worked on a joint application to build a service area near here, which appeared to be to the south of the M4.
 This was rivalled by a joint application from Granada and Esso which was approved in 1990, and was built.

 The position of the service area was chosen because Top Rank's nearby Severn View was about to lose most of its trade as the Second Severn Crossing would divert traffic away from it.

-Esso bought the petrol station at Magor in 2009 and sold it to Rontec in 2014.
-It had an On the Run store, then a Shop 'n Drive store, and then it was rebranded to Spar in 2017.
+The petrol station was sold to Rontec in 2014.
+It had an On the Run store, then a Shop'N Drive store, and then it was rebranded to Spar in 2017.
 It used to have Rontec's only "Stop 'n Eat" counter, which was a Rontec own-brand serving hot food.
 It then changed fuel brand in summer 2018 from Esso to BP.

 Because the filling station is under different ownership to the main amenity building, there is a history of the two opposing each others' developments.
 In 2009, First argued that if Esso got the expansion they wanted, First would be forced to surrender their 24 hour opening obligation and make staff redundant as a result.

 Meanwhile, as of 2021, internal documents still refer to First as the owner of the main building.

 Until Roadchef took over, the service area was laid out with an unusual set-up where the restaurant servery was in the centre of the building.
 However, the enclosed nature of the building and all the dividing walls meant the layout wasn't obvious, and it felt like a myriad of corridors with many dining options.

 Its design was very unusual for Granada, but it opened around the same time as Thurrock, which was also an experimental design.
 It also had an area at the front which was similar to their usual courtyards, and the hotel was placed on top of the main building.